 Vocal Performing Groups

 Wayne State College offers a number of performance opportunities for those who wish to pursue vocal performance.
 Students participate in state and regional National Association for Teachers of Singing (NATS) conferences, as well as local and regional vocal auditions/competitions.
 Each voice studio has a weekly masterclass led by trained vocal pedagogues and guest clinicians, and lessons are taught by instructors with local, regional, national, and international performance experience.
-Instructors of voice are trained in vocal pedagogy, with experience in interdisciplinary studies in communicative disorders.

 The Concert Choir enjoys an unmatched reputation for excellence.
 The choir is an auditioned ensemble which performs a varied repertoire from Baroque, Classical, Romantic, and contemporary genres.
 The choir presents four major public concerts per year and has been regularly invited to perform with professional ensembles locally and regionally.
 Additionally, the choir has had the opportunity to perform in renown halls across western Europe and looks forward to future tours in South America and Asia.